Malaysia Travel Tips to Help You Travel Better

 Pack up a small first aid kit with aspirin, Benadryl, cold meds, cough drops, activated charcoal pills (a lifesaver for traveler’s diarrhea).

 Over the counter, medicines are easily available in Malaysia.

 You can buy toiletries at 7-Eleven, FamilyMart Watson’s, and Guardians.

 Love to Travel?

 I’ve been traveling on tours since my 20s.
-Check back here for more updates on useful resources on how to to find cheap flights and accommodation in Malaysia.
+Check back here for more updates on useful resources to find cheap flights and accommodation in Malaysia.